andreev-fn/message-queue/readme.md

 - ☐ Removal of old messages
 - ☐ Metrics
 - ☐ Implement webhooks
-- ☑ Some kind of long-polling for workers
+- ☑ Some kind of long-polling for consumers
 - ☐ Rate-limited queues
 - ☐ Batch operations
 - ☐ Single-process mode